 Executive Committee.
 The Executive Committee acts for the Board of Directors between board meetings, except to the extent limited by our bylaws or Texas law.
 The current members are Messrs.
 Copeland, Dueser, Edwards, Lancaster, Nickles and Trotter.
 Mr. Dueser is the chair of the committee.
-The Executive Committee met four times during 2023 and once in January 2024.
+The Executive Committee met four times during 2024 and once in January 2025.

 Nominating/Corporate Governance Committee.
 Among other things, the Nominating/Corporate Governance Committee recommends director candidates to the Board of Directors.
-The Nominating/Corporate Governance Committee members are Messrs.
+The Nominating/Corporate Governance Committee members are Ms. Braun, Messrs.
 Copeland, Edwards, Lancaster, Nickles, and Trotter.
 Mr. Edwards is the chair of the committee.
-The committee met twice in 2023 and met once in January 2024.
+The committee met twice in 2024 and met once in January 2025.

 Historically, our goal has been to assemble a Board of Directors that brings diverse perspectives and skills derived from exemplary business and professional experience and diversity of backgrounds and viewpoints.
 Such qualifications provide sound and prudent guidance with respect to our operations and interests.
-Generally, the committee identifies candidates through the personal, business, and organizational contacts of the directors and management, as well as our regional advisory board members.
+Generally, the committee identifies candidates through the personal, business, and organizational contacts of the directors and management, as well as our regional advisory boards, of which the two new nominees are members.
 For a description of the process of identifying and evaluating potential directors, please refer to the section of this proxy statement entitled "Identifying and Evaluating Nominees for Director" on page 9.

-Our Corporate Governance Guidelines provide that an individual may not stand for election or reelection as a director upon attaining seventy-five (75) years of age.
+Our Corporate Governance Guidelines provide that an individual may not stand for election or reelection as a director after attaining seventy-five (75) years of age.
 Otherwise, there are no stated minimum criteria for director nominees.
 We expect that the Nominating/Corporate Governance Committee will recommend nominees in the future by first evaluating the current members of the Board of Directors willing to continue in service.
 Current members of the board with skills and experience that are relevant to our business and who are willing to continue in service will be considered for re-nomination, balancing the value of continuity of service by existing members of the board with that of obtaining a new perspective.
-If any member of the board does not wish to continue in service or if the Nominating/Corporate Governance Committee of the Board of Directors decides not to re-nominate a member for re-election, we anticipate that the Nominating/Corporate Governance Committee in light of the criteria above and begin a search for appropriately qualified individuals.
+If any member of the board does not wish to continue in service or if the Nominating/Corporate Governance Committee of the Board of Directors decides not to re-nominate a member for re-election, we anticipate that the Nominating/Corporate Governance Committee will identify the desired skills and experience and diversity of a new nominee in light of the criteria above and begin a search for appropriately qualified individuals.
 To date, we have not engaged third parties to identify or evaluate or assist in identifying potential nominees, although we reserve the right in the future to retain a third-party search firm if determined by the Nominating/Corporate Governance Committee.